mmisono/vatic/DEVELOPERS.md

 being stored on the server and to understand the relationships between tables.
 A couple of conventions used in sqlalchemy that will help you understand this file:

-- A Python class correspnds to a table.
-Adding a new table will require ceating a new class and defining the `__tablename__` property.
+- A Python class corresponds to a table.
+Adding a new table will require creating a new class and defining the `__tablename__` property.
 There is more to creating a new table that I will get into later.
 - Table columns are defined as properties of the Python class.
 It is a good idea to look through